Your Questions Answered

 How many miles of utilities can be inspected in a day?

 The exact number of miles that can be inspected in a day will depend on payload, operating environment, as well as weather conditions.
 Generally, our drones can cover up to 10 miles in a single flight and average 45 miles per day.
-PAU has inspected 134 miles in a single day - flown BVLOS under FAA waiver.
+PAU has inspected 134 miles in a single day - flown BVLOS under our nationwide FAA waiver.

 What payload options are available for drone utility inspections?